itsjoonie/lumi-theory/README.md

 # Lumi Theory Co.

 Lumi Theory Co. is an e-commerce application for my handcrafted, eco-friendly candles.
 This full stack app is inspired by my passion for making things happen.
-This app will continuously be develop.
+This app will be continuously be developing.
 Check out what I have built so far!

 * live demo: [Lumi Theory Co.](https://lumitheory.herokuapp.com/)